Arjunchhaiya/Ai-from-Aju-s-Eye/README.md

 meet our Mc Aju
-Aju is 8 year old school going boy of  a small village aju is a crios boy and he lookup to his grandfather mr. narayan he is a retierd scintist
+Aju is 8 year old school going boy of  a small village aju's eyes is fill with the Curiosity he seak answers from his grandfather mr. narayan he is a retierd scintist often mr. narayan explain diffrent consept to Aju.